 The New Mexico Chile possesses an earthy, sweet flavor with hints of acidity, weediness and dried cherry undertones.

 The heat is often described as crisp and clear.
-New Mexico chiles are often confused with their close relative the Anaheim Chile Peppers (also called California Chiles) the New Mexico chiles, while considered a mild heat chile, are a bit hotter at 800-1,400 SHU (Scoville Heat Units) and more flavorful than the California Chiles.
+New Mexico chiles are often confused with their close relative the Anaheim Chile Peppers (also called California Chiles).
+New Mexico chiles, while considered a mild heat chile, are a bit hotter at 800-1,400 SHU (Scoville Heat Units) and more flavorful than the California Chiles.

 How To Use